 - The agreements that have been made in order to achieve this goal.

 This report will be added to your reintegration file.
 It will also be included in the reintegration report that will be submitted to the UWV 21 months after your first sick day.

-If there is a lack of certainty about whether you will be able to reintegrate within the university, your supervisor will enlist the help of an outplacement agency within six to twelve months from your first sick day (Track 2).
+If there is a lack of certainty about whether you will be able to reintegrate within the university, your supervisor will enlist the help of an outplacement agency within one year and six weeks from your first sick day (Track 2).
 The outplacement agency will work together with you to find a suitable job.
 This will be done on the basis of the report that was drawn up by the occupational health consultant at the end of the nine-month period.
 At the same time, you and your supervisor will continue to explore your options for returning to work at the university (Track 1).